Over 40 Bike Trails, 300+ Miles

 Ride Safe, Greater Orlando, Disney Area

 The City of Kissimmee recognizes the importance of incorporating walking and biking as transportation options and has adopted a comprehensive bicycle and pedestrian plan that includes dedicated paths for biking and walking.
-We were impressed by the advancements along the Kissimmee Loop Trail made since our first visit, including an awesome trail bridge over John Young Parkway.
+The Kissimmee Loop Trail runs almost 7 miles, linking residential neighborhoods to downtown, the medical arts district, and the Shingle Creek Regional Trail.
+The trail bridge over John Young Parkway is a bonus.
 (Map and photos below.)

 Kissimmee Loop Trail Map